PiMaker/pimaker.github.io/_texts/rvc1.md

 That's right, two of them!

-One of the first challenges to overcome is state encoding/decoding.
+Now that we have a C version up and running, one of the first challenges for porting it to a shader is state encoding and decoding.
 To make it more obvious why this is important, here is what our fragment shader will look like in the end (simplified):

 ```hlsl
 uint4 frag(v2f i) : SV_Target {